ross-nayler/rmb-technical-assessment/README.md

 Finding the $LCD$ and $NCD$ values is an iterative process with $O(n)$ therefore reducing the number of possibilities would increase the efficiency of the process.
 In order to do this, a check was put in place to see if the settlement date was before or after 1 July of the specified year.
 If the settlement date was before 1 July, only the previous year and current year would be appended to the coupon dates.
 If it was after 1 July, only the current year and the next year would be appended to the coupon dates.
 Both are calculated within a single pass and are returned in a `HashMap`.

+### Data Structure Overview:

+This section will briefly describe the more important data structures used in the bond calculator.

+`Bond`:

+    bondName: string
+    maturityDate: LocalDate
+    couponRate: float
+    couponDate1: java.time.MonthDay
+    couponDate2: java.time.MonthDay
+    booksClosedDate1: java.time.MonthDay
+    booksClosedDate2: java.time.MonthDay

+`BondCalculator`:

+    bond: Bond
+    maturityDate: LocalDate
+    settlementDate: java.time.LocalDate
+    yield: double
+    lastAndNextCouponDates: HashMap<String, LocalDate>
+    booksClosedDate: java.time.LocalDate

 ### Testing:

-*Testing was used thoroughly throughout the development of the bond calculator as test-driven-development was the development strategy of choice.*
+> Testing was used thoroughly throughout the development of the bond calculator as test-driven-development was the development strategy of choice.

 As specified in the assignment requirements document, the R186 and R2032 bonds were used to test the accuracy of the calculator.
 The correct values for the accrued interest (`ACCRINT`), all-in price (`AIP`) and clean price (`CP`) were obtained from the [JSE Bond Calculator](https://bondcalculator.jse.co.za/BondSingle.aspx?calc=Spot) with the given bonds, settlement dates and yields.